rseng/stories-we-tell-ourselves/_stories/i-am-confused.md

 You know the language, but the issue here is that you literally just can't see it.
 You can make an educated guess based on the function name (an assertion to the importance of variable naming!) but you just can't be sure until you know the details.
 This kind of confusion is just missing information.
-It can usually resolved by asking someone for the missing details.
+It can usually be resolved by asking someone for the missing details.
 If it's impossible to find out, you can recognize that and proceed cautiously, noting that you have limited information and are making assumptions.